ExpressionEngine/ExpressionEngine/changelogs/minor.md

 ## Minor Release

+   - Fixed a bug (#91, #417) where link button was not working and formatting not displayed in RTE field on frontend.

 Bullet list below, e.g.
    - Added <new feature>
    - Fixed a bug (#<linked issue number>) where <bug behavior>.